jppo/OSSEC-GUI/README.md

 Release : V3.0 created on 09/06/2018

-June 2019 : corrected some sqlerrors detected by Mysql 5.7, syntax was OK with previous Mysql version.
+June 2019 : corrected some sqlerrors detected by Mysql 5.7 (linked with "sql_mode"), syntax was OK with previous Mysql version.

 Please leave me a comment (even in "issues").